Operation of a dual-phase xenon detector with wavelength sensitivity from ultraviolet to infrared: Discussion and outlook

 Although our data is not sensitive to the time constant of the fast IR scintillation component in the gas, it is sensitive to the amplitude of this component.
 Our past measurements at room temperature showed that, for $\alpha$-particles, the $\sim$\,ns component contributes less than 1\% to the total signal~(\cite{Hammann:2024qyy}).
 The current measurements with electrons in the gas show that the fast component makes up about one-third of the signal.
-This difference could potentially allow particles to be discriminated in the gas by means of their pulse shape.
+This difference may result from variations in the population of excited states caused by differing ionization densities.
+As a result, IR pulse shape discrimination could be a viable method for identifying particle types in the gas.

 The measurements presented here cannot be used to quantify the IR light yield, primarily because the PMT’s quantum efficiency at the applied low bias voltage is unknown.
 While it remains unclear whether IR scintillation in liquid xenon is sufficiently strong for practical applications, our data support the presence of IR emission from the electroluminescence process in xenon gas, consistent with previous observations.
 Since previous measurements in gaseous xenon indicate a scintillation yield in the IR comparable to the UV, its application in particle detectors appears promising.
 One potential application in future dual-phase liquid xenon detectors is the improved discrimination of single-electron S2 signals from S1 signals.
 Therefore, the ratio of IR and UV signals could eventually improve the rejection of accidental coincidences.
 Beyond liquid detectors, IR scintillation in xenon gas could also offer advantages for high-pressure gaseous TPCs being developed to search for neutrinoless double beta decay.
 In such experiments, the additional IR signal could contribute to improved energy resolution -- crucial for the experiment's sensitivity -- and may even enable further background suppression via the IR pulse shape, as mentioned above.